-Do I have to attend training to volunteer?
+Do I have to attend an orientation to volunteer?

-Yes, in order to volunteer in the Grocery Shopper or Friendly Social Call program, you must attend a 1-hour online training via Zoom.
-You will receive a confirmation after signing up for a training session.
-If you do not receive a confirmation email, check spam/junk and/or fill out the form at the bottom of the page.
-If you still do not find a confirmation email for the training program, please email email@example.com
+Yes, in order to volunteer in our programs, you must attend a 1-hour online orientation via Zoom.
+You will receive a confirmation after signing up for an orientation session.
+If you do not receive a confirmation email, check your spam/junk and/or fill out the form at the bottom of the page.
+If you still do not find a confirmation email for the orientation, please email email@example.com

-If I cannot participate in the Friendly Social Call program or Grocery Shopper program, how else can I help?
+If I cannot participate in the Friendly Social Call, Grocery Shopper, or Home Delivered Grocery programs, how else can I help?
 Are there other volunteer programs?

 The card program is a great alternative as MOWSF is trying to provide an uplifting “thinking of you” card with each seniors' meal!
 We currently have over 3500 seniors!
 You can also help financially, we are accepting donations to help us continue providing meals and services to homebound seniors and adults with disabilities in San Francisco.